Skip to main content

 Commissioner Donald Palmer

 Mr. Palmer is a former Bipartisan Policy Center Fellow where he advanced the recommendations of the Presidential Commission on Election Administration.
 Mr. Palmer is a former Secretary of the Virginia State Board of Elections and served as the Commonwealth’s Chief Election Official from 2011 to 2014.
-During his tenure, he implemented an online voter registration system and program to review the security and usability of voting systems and electronic poll books.
+During his tenure, he implemented an online voter registration system and testing program to review the security and usability of voting systems and electronic poll books.
+He was a state leader in interstate registration data-sharing, exchanging voter registration information to maintain accurate voter registration lists.
 He also served as Florida’s Director of Elections where he successfully transitioned the state from electronic voting machines to paper-based digital voting machines prior to the 2008 presidential election and expanded the Florida voting system state certification program.
-Palmer established Virginia as a founding member of the Election Registration Information Center (ERIC), a group of states working together to maintain the accuracy of voter registration rolls and the identification of registrants who may have registered or voted in multiple states.
-Prior to his work in election administration, he served as a trial attorney with the Voting Section in the U.S. Department of Justice’s Civil Rights Division, where he enforced the nation’s federal voting laws.
-Palmer is a military veteran, retiring from the U.S. Navy after two decades as an intelligence officer and judge advocate general.

 Mr. Palmer earned his J.D. at the Stetson University College of Law and his master’s degree at George Washington University.